Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 - Qicang (奇鸧): An alternate name for the Nine-Headed Bird (see above).

 - Qilin (麒麟): Also known as the Kirin, the Chinese Qilin is an auspicious beast with the body of a steed, and the horns and other features of a dragon.
 Its appearance announces the arrival of a sage or enlightened ruler, and in Taoism, the Qilin also punishes the wicked.
-In Chinese art, the Qilin is one of the most widely used decorative motifs.
+Within Chinese art, the Qilin is one of the most widely used decorative motifs, a popularity that has over the centuries influenced Japanese, Korean, Thai, and even Vietnamese art.
+Lastly, the 2022 Wizarding World movie Fantastic Beasts: The Secrets of Dumbledore described Qilin as capable of identifying the pure in heart.
+They will only bow to those truly worthy of leadership.

 - Quzhou Sanguai (衢州三怪): Three murderous Chinese demons from medieval folktales of the Zhejiang region.
 They are: